UTH

 Co-learning and Educational Activities

 The ACTion Lab will host events each semester.
 These include, but are not limited to, trainings on key topics, book club discussions, invited guest lectures, and more.
-We welcome the opportunity to collaborate with community partners to host and facilitate events.
-All events are open to the School of Public Health and some are open to the community at large in an effort to better engage with community partners and allow students to learn in collaboration.
+We welcome collaborating with community partners to host and facilitate events.
+All events are open to the School of Public Health and some are open to the community at large to better engage with community partners and allow students to learn in collaboration.

 Service-learning Opportunities

-The ACTion Lab offers students the opportunity to participate in meaningful and financially supported short-term (Scholarship Projects) and long-term (Graduate Fellowships) experiences in community.
-Community partners will be able to work with trained students and provide them a real-world experience.
-Opportunities suitable for Scholarship Projects and Graduate Fellowships are expected to be more robust than Service-learning Opportunities.
-Examples include;
+The ACTion Lab allows students to participate in meaningful and financially supported long-term (Graduate Fellowships) experiences in partnership with community organizations.
+Community partners can work with trained students and provide them with real-world experience.
+Opportunities suitable for Graduate Fellowship projects are expected to be more robust than Service-learning Opportunities.
+Examples include:

 Graduate Fellowships (12-24 months)